-All homes will be checked prior to rehoming – you will need to complete and submit an application form before we can offer you a dog, Just send us an email to email@example.com stating which county you are in and we will send you a form by return email.
+All homes will be checked prior to rehoming.
+You will not receive a home visit until we have a suitable dog to offer you. – Just send us an email to firstname.lastname@example.org stating which county you are in and we will send you a form by return email.

 Rehoming advice and guidance

 Our role is to find the right new home for Labradors whose owners can longer keep them for whatever reason and to give you peace of mind we will personally always check every potential home and ensure that it will be a kind and loving environment for any rescued dog.
 We check every Labrador thoroughly before rescue and re-homing to be sure that the dog and the new home are right for each other.
 You should NEVER accept a dog from anyone who doesn't do this as any dog you are offered you may not know its history, health or temperament

 We never use outsiders from dog forums or other agencies to check any adopter, assess any dog or rehome a dog for us because we need to establish the right relationship and maintain follow-up.
 We will stay in touch with you and give you any help or advice and there is always someone available to help with any problems that may arise.

 We never turn away a Labrador because of age or infirmity or with a health problem.
 We will home our dogs with children provided we know the full history of the dog in question and that it is already used to children of your age group.

 Remember the golden rule never buy over the internet as most of these puppies come from puppy farms as far away as Eastern Europe and they can be illegally imported.
 Please seek advice from us first before you make a purchase.
 We want you to have the right dog and not a heartache or a very large vet bill.